-- 2. The Filesystem screen lists the current filesystems along with their usage and size.
-Select the filesystem you want to grow and click Next. - 3.
-The Size screen lets you enter the size in gigabytes3 by which the filesystem should be grown.
-Click Next. - The Confirmation screen displays the current size of the filesystem and the amount to grow the filesystem.
-Click Next. - 5.
-The Growing screen displays a "please wait" message during the growing process.
-Click Next after the operation is finished and the completion message displays. - 6.
+Management > Resources > Storage > Filesystems > Grow The Filesystem screen lists the current filesystems along with their usage and size.
+Select the filesystem you want to grow and click Next.
+3. The Size screen lets you enter the size in gigabytes 3 by which the filesystem should be grown.
+Click Next .
+4. The Confirmation screen displays the current size of the filesystem and the amount to grow the filesystem.
+Click Next .
+5. The Growing screen displays a "please wait" message during the growing pro- Click Next after the operation is finished and the completion message display 6.
 The Finished screen indicates that the larger filesystem is available.
-Select Done.

-Destroying Filesystems

-To delete a filesystem, do the following:
+Select Done .
+Destroying Filesystems To delete a filesystem, do the following: 1.
+Select Destroy : Management > Resources > Storage > Filesystems > Destroy

-1. Select Destroy: